 5. Work on a Cruise Ship

 It takes a lot of work to keep a cruise ship running, and that translates to a lot of people.
-Working on a cruise ship is a fantastic way to travel the world cheaply while earning money, because accommodation and food are already included.
+Working on a cruise ship is a fantastic way to travel the world cheaply while earning money because accommodation and food are already included.
 The best part is that there are so many employment options that virtually anyone can do it.
 From waitressing or daycare to being a musician or a mechanic – there are dozens of options available.

 Conclusion: Turning Travel Into Money

-There’s no reason to stop dreaming about traveling the world.
+There’s no reason to stop dreaming about travelling the world.
 With today’s technology and career options, it’s entirely possible to see exotic countries and earn an income at the same time.
 It takes some courage, but joining the nomadic lifestyle can be a profoundly rewarding choice.